datagone/vscode-stryker-mutator/README.md

 - `Stryker.NET: Trigger mutation tests on selection`: will run Stryker to mutate a selected block of code within the editor.
 Available in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
+- `Stryker.NET: Trigger mutation tests on solution`: Will run Stryker to mutate files within the solution.
+Available, with a disclaimer (❌), in the:
+  - Context Menu (✔️)
+  - Command Pallette (✔️)
-- `Stryker.NET: Trigger mutation tests on folder`: Will run Stryker to mutate files under one specific folder.
-Available from the:
+- `Stryker.NET: Trigger mutation tests on project`: Will run Stryker to mutate files within the project.
+Available, with a disclaimer (❌), in the:
   - Context Menu (✔️)
   - Command Pallette (✔️)
 - `Stryker.NET: Trigger mutation tests on workspace`: Will run Stryker to mutate all files.
 Available, with a disclaimer (✔️), from the: